Masitbd/React_Application/README.md

-# This is the react application for testing the different options
+# This is the react application for testing the different components

 ## Add form